Calculating Helmert Transformation Parameters in NumPy

 """

-Compute 7-parameter Helmert transformation using NumPy least-squares.
+Compute the 7-parameter Helmert transformation via NumPy least-squares.

 Enforces survey-grade tolerance thresholds, explicit precision handling,

 and deterministic fallback routing for pipeline integration.
+Parameters

 """

-# 1. Input Validation & Precision Enforcement
+# 1. Input validation & precision enforcement

 if source_coords.shape != target_coords.shape or source_coords.shape[1] != 3: